Skip to Content

 Chest X-Rays (CXR)

-In cases of pleural mesothelioma, chest X-rays are the most common X-ray.
+In cases of pleural mesothelioma, chest X-rays are the most common type of X-ray.
 Doctors order chest X-rays to look for abnormalities in the chest and around the lungs.
 Some common things a doctor looks for in a mesothelioma chest X-ray include:

-• Pleural effusion or thickening
+• Pleural effusion or pleural thickening

 • Loss of space in the chest cavity